-CAUTION ALWAYS WEAR GLOVES WHEN HANDLING THE CHAIN AS IT IS VERY SHARP AND CAN CUT YOU WHEN IT IS NOT MOVING.
+ALWAYS WEAR GLOVES WHEN HANDLING THE CHAIN AS IT IS VERY SHARP AND CAN CUT YOU WHEN IT IS NOT MOVING.

-Place the guide bar and chain in position, ensuring that the chain is around sprocket wheel (A).
-Also ensure that the pin (B) fits into the central slot in the guide bar.
+4. Place the guide bar and chain in position, ensuring that the chain is around sprocket wheel (A).
+Also ensure that the pin (B) fits into the guide bar.
+If it does not fit, it can be adjusted slightly with the chain tensioning dial.
+The chain must not slip off the bar when you do this.

-Pull the guide bar forward until the chain is closely seated.
+5. Pull the guide bar forward until the

+chain is closely seated.
 Make sure that all the drive links are in the groove of the bar.